News — Page 433

 Frontier Airlines will offer direct flights from coastal Alabama to Chicago and Denver later this year.
 News outlets reported Frontier will offer the service from a new passenger terminal using the Downtown Mobile Airport.

-Details have been announced regarding controversial conservative media commentator and writer Ben Shapiro’s scheduled speech at the University of Alabama this spring.
-In a press release, UA’s Young Americans for Freedom chapter said that it was proud to host Shapiro on campus February 12.
-The event is being held in collaboration with Young America’s Foundation’s […]
+Details have been announced regarding conservative media commentator and writer Ben Shapiro's scheduled speech at the University of Alabama this spring.

 The best of humanity often shines in the worst of tragedies.
-As reported by ABC 33/40, a “Good Samaritan” went out of his way to perform an act of kindness that he never imagined would have been captured on camera.
-However, during slain Birmingham Police Sgt.
-Wytasha Carter’s funeral procession on Saturday, someone captured the […]
+A "Good Samaritan" went out of his way to perform an act of kindness that he never imagined...

 Alabama releases 2019 list of 'failing' schools